omaray/usability/README_API.md

 * [Enable the Storage API](https://console.cloud.google.com/apis/library).
 * [Setup Authentication]().

-Once these steps are done, you can install the following package:
+Once these steps are done, you can install the package.

+#### Installation

 ```sh
 $ composer require google/cloud-storage